What to Do If You are in an Accident with a Commercial Truck

 - Get a thorough medical evaluation.

-- Contact an experienced commercial truck accident attorney.
+- Contact an experienced truck accident attorney.

 Taking these steps will help ensure you get the compensation you deserve after being in an accident with a commercial truck.